ReferenceType/H264Sharp/README.md

 Image format conversion (RGB <-> YUV420) has optional configuration where you can provide number of threads on parallelisation.
 <br/>Using 1 thread gives consumes least cpu cycles and most efficient but it takes more time.
-<br/>Beyond 4 threads you start to get diminishing returns.
+Beyond 4 threads you start to get diminishing returns.
 <br/>Fastest performance is achieved when threadcount is same as your phyical threads on your machine.
-<br/>Larger the image more effective is the parallelisation.
+Larger the image more effective is the parallelisation.
-<br/>Default count is 4.
+Default count is 4.
 ```c#
     encoder.ConverterNumberOfThreads = Environment.ProcessorCount;
     decoder.ConverterNumberOfThreads = 4;